Poll finds Egyptians divided, many disappointed

 Asked their opinion of the performance of Mursi's government on the economy, welfare, security and human rights, respondents who were "dissatisfied" broadly outnumbered by 3 to 1 the "satisfied", who were essentially supporters of the Islamists.

-About 60 percent of non-Islamists favored a temporary return to army rule, while almost all Islamists opposed that.
+About 60 percent of non-Islamists favoured a temporary return to army rule, while almost all Islamists opposed that.

 The poll found that the only proposal with overwhelming approval from all was a "real national dialogue".